christophsax/x13story/README.md

 An R package containing:

-- X-13 stories: R markdown documents to describing various aspects of seasonal adjustment.
+- X-13 stories: R markdown documents that describe various aspects of seasonal adjustment.

-- Infrastructure to generate pdfs out of X-13 stories
+- Infrastructure to generate PDFs from X-13 stories.

-- Infrastructure to interatively run X-13 stories
+- Infrastructure to interatively run X-13 stories.

-Update stories in `inst/stories` to trigger automatic rendering on Travis.
+Update stories in [https://github.com/christophsax/x13story/tree/master/inst/stories](`inst/stories`) to trigger automated rendering on Travis.
 After successful rendering, they should be shown on the website.